-Former NFL quarterback Matt Hasselbeck is an analyst for ESPN.
-He joined the company in March 2016 on the same day he announced his retirement from pro football after 18 NFL seasons.
+Former NFL quarterback Matt Hasselbeck is an analyst for ESPN, having joined the company in March 2016 on the same day he announced his retirement from pro football after 18 NFL seasons.

-A sixth round pick of the Packers in the 1998 NFL Draft, Hasselbeck started his career in Green Bay as the back-up to Hall of Famer Brett Favre.
+A sixth round pick of the Packers in the 1998 NFL Draft, Hasselbeck started his career in Green Bay as the backup to Hall of Famer Brett Favre.
 He was traded to Seattle in 2001 where he led the Seahawks to six playoff appearances and a Super Bowl during his 10 seasons in the Pacific Northwest.
-Hasselbeck’s best year was 2007 when he set career highs in multiple categories, including passing yards (3,966) and touchdowns (28), leading Seattle to the Divisional Playoffs and being elected to his third Pro Bowl.
+He was voted to the Pro Bowl three times while in Seattle.

-In addition to leading the Seahawks to Super Bowl XL in 2005, one of Hasselbeck’s finest performances for Seattle was his final game at Qwest Field when he passed for four touchdowns and 272 yards in a playoff upset of the defending world champion New Orleans Saints, who were heavily favored.
-In all, Hasselbeck’s 11 postseason starts at quarterback rank 16th all-time in NFL history and he still holds many Seahawks franchise records.
+In addition to leading the Seahawks to Super Bowl XL in 2005, one of Hasselbeck’s finest performances for Seattle was in his final home game when he passed for four touchdowns in a playoff upset of the defending world champion New Orleans Saints.
+In all, Hasselbeck’s 11 postseason starts at quarterback ranked 16th all-time in NFL history and he still holds many Seahawks franchise records.

-After two years with the Titans, Hasselbeck joined the Colts in 2013 as back-up and mentor to first-round pick Andrew Luck.
-When Luck suffered a series of injuries in 2015, Hasselbeck led the Colts to a 5-3 record.
+After two years in Nashville with the Titans, Hasselbeck ranked 21st all-time in NFL passing yards and 30th all-time in touchdown passes.
+Hasselbeck later joined the Colts in 2013 as backup and mentor to first-round pick Andrew Luck.
+When Luck was injured in 2015, Hasselbeck led the Colts to a 5-3 record.
 He won his first four starts, joining Warren Moon and Favre as the only quarterbacks to win four consecutive starts after their 40th birthday in the Super Bowl era.
-At the end of the 2015 season, he made the decision to retire.
+At the end of the 2015 season, he made the decision to retire and join ESPN.

-Hasselbeck worked on behalf of NFL players throughout his career, specifically in the area of health and safety.
-First elected as a player rep in 2008, Hasselbeck now serves as Vice President of the NFLPA Executive Committee, and he remains active in the NFLPA’s Mackey-White Committee, which focuses on technology and the overall health and well-being of players.
+Hasselbeck worked with the NFL on behalf of NFL players throughout his career, specifically in the areas of health and safety.
+Hasselbeck served as Vice President of the NFLPA Executive Committee (2012-18).
+He was active in the NFLPA’s Mackey-White Committee, which aims to use data and technology to make football safer for players past, present, and future.

-Hasselbeck is also involved in many charitable and philanthropic efforts, including Charity: Water, a non-profit that provides clean and safe drinking water; Medical Teams International, a non-profit that helps those affected by disaster and poverty; 147 Million Orphans, a group meeting the critical needs of children impacted by the orphan crisis; Danita’s Children, a non-profit that rescues and cares for orphaned and impoverished children; and the International Justice Mission, a human rights organization focused on the abolition of slavery.
+Hasselbeck has leadership roles in several charitable efforts, including Charity: Water, a non-profit that provides clean drinking water; Medical Teams International, a non-profit that aids those affected by disaster and poverty; Danita’s Children, a non-profit that cares for orphaned and impoverished children; and International Justice Mission, a human rights organization focused on the abolition of slavery.